amelikov/tutorials/nuget/README.md

 real certificate from well-known Certification Authorities, or locally managed CAs.

 If you happen to have a real CA certificate issued for your server, rename the PEM \
-certificate to `cert.pem`, rename private key to `cert.key` and then copy both files \
+certificate to `cert.crt`, rename private key to `cert.key` and then copy both files \
 to `c:\program files\nginx\conf` directory.

 The process of issuing certificate is outside of this tutorial scope, however, to give\